sroelants/simbelmyne/IDEAS.md

 - [✓] Bishop pairs
 - [✓] Mobility
 - [✓] Parameter tuning
+- [ ] Knight outposts
 - [ ] King distance to passed pawns: protect our passers, attack enemy passers
+- [ ] Threats (how many pieces are attacked by this piece?
+Distinguish minor/major threats?)

 ## Misc
 - [✓] Tighten integer types and table entry sizes to the absolute minimum